 Extreme caution is advised when approaching newly-formed sinkholes.
 The soils directly adjacent to the feature are often highly unstable and additional rapid settlement of these soils should be expected for some time after the initial collapse.
 If noises such as pops and creaking are suddenly heard inside one’s home, it can indicate the development of abnormal stresses on the structure and careful monitoring should be taken.
-A visual inspection of the soils surrounding the foundation of the home should be conducted as soon as possible to ensure that no obvious sinkholes have formed adjacent to the structure.
-Even if a sinkhole is not visible, it does not guarantee that one has not formed beneath the footprint of the house, as was the case of a recent one resulting in a death in Seffner, Florida.
+A visual inspection of the soils surrounding the foundation of the home should be conducted as soon as possible.
+This is to ensure that no obvious sinkholes have formed adjacent to the structure.
+Even if a sinkhole is not visible, it does not guarantee that one has not formed beneath the footprint of the house.
+This was the case of a recent one resulting in a death in Seffner, Florida.

 Multiple approaches can be taken to remediate sinkholes and there is no single solution that applies for all cases.
 Site-specific geologic and environmental conditions dictate which remediation effort should be employed.
 Professional sub-surface testing is always prudent in order to assist in developing a plan to safely remediate sinkholes.

-Figure illustrates the shallow limestone surface area of Florida with the greatest probability for cover collapse or cover subsidence sinkhole formation.
+Illustrated by the figure is the shallow limestone surface area of Florida with the greatest probability for cover collapse or cover subsidence sinkhole formation.